lsiemens/QBox/Documentation/UserGuide.md

 change the position and velocity of the Gaussian press the "Set Position" button then press and drag on the screen.
-The location of the Gaussian is set to where the screen is first pressed and the velocity vector starts at where the the user releases the screen and ends at the centre of the Gaussian.
+The location of the Gaussian is set to where the screen is first pressed and the velocity vector starts at where the the user releases the screen and ends at the center of the Gaussian.
 All else aside when running the simulation the Gaussian will move away from the direction in which the screen was dragged with a speed proportional to the distance it was dragged.
 When changing any of these